 Illegal dumping remains priority for City-Parish, maintenance department takes on new tasks

-BATON ROUGE - Illegal dumping is nothing new to East Baton Rouge Parish, but there's one spot on Florida Blvd. that a local would love to see cleaned up.
+BATON ROUGE - Illegal dumping is nothing new to East Baton Rouge Parish, but there's one spot on Florida Blvd. that at least one local would love to see cleaned up.

-"This has been going on forever, really," resident Craig Moates said.
+"This has been going on forever, really," local Craig Moates said.
 "This has always been a spot for people to dump things."

 Moates owns property in the 17000 block of Florida Blvd.
 A pile of discarded furniture, tires, lumber, and other items are often the first thing people see as they enter the parish.